lexi-lambda/lexi-lambda.github.io/_src/posts/2020-01-19-no-dynamic-type-systems-are-not-inherently-more-open.md

 Given the argument being made in the blog post—that you should use precise types whenever possible—one can see where this misinterpretation comes from.
 How could a proxy server possibly be written in such a style, since it cannot anticipate the structure of its payloads?
 The commenter’s conclusion is that strict static typing is at odds with programs that don’t know the structure of their inputs ahead of time.

-[The second comment was left on Hacker News](https://news.ycombinator.com/item?id=21479933), and it it is significantly shorter than the first one:
+[The second comment was left on Hacker News](https://news.ycombinator.com/item?id=21479933), and it is significantly shorter than the first one:

 > What would be the type signature of, say, Python's `pickle.load()`?